 Pill imprint 513 has been identified as Divalproex sodium delayed release 500 mg.

 Divalproex sodium is used in the treatment of bipolar disorder; mania; migraine prevention; epilepsy; hyperekplexia (and more), and belongs to the drug class fatty acid derivative anticonvulsants.
 When treating epilepsy and manic episodes associated with bipolar disorder: There is positive evidence of human fetal risk during pregnancy.
 When treating migraine: Not for use in pregnancy.
-Divalproex sodium 500 mg is not subject to the Controlled Substances Act.
+Divalproex sodium 500 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 500 mg